UNBOUND-CONTROL(8) Unbound UNBOUND-CONTROL(8)

 DESCRIPTION

-Unbound-control performs remote administration on the unbound(8) DNS
+unbound-control performs remote administration on the unbound(8) DNS

 server.
 It reads the configuration file, contacts the Unbound server